-- The AWERB should always discuss humane killing techniques, even if an application cites Schedule 1 methods.
-All techniques cause a degree of anxiety and discomfort; some more than others.
-The applicant should be able to justify the method(s) and explain how distress will be minimised. - The most appropriate method will depend on multiple factors, including whether there is a scientific requirement for using a particular technique.
-Other relevant factors include the animal's experience, the species, stage of development and size of the animal, the training and competence of staff, and the availability of equipment.
+- The first question should always be: do the animals have to be killed, or are there alternative options?
+It may be possible to rehome or release animals [4], or under certain circumstances it may be ethical to reuse them.
+These alternatives have to be written into the application.
+The AWERB should advise on rehoming schemes (p.
+39-4 in [4]).
+If there is no alternative to humane killing, you can ask whether tissues will be shared, to avoid killing animals for this purpose. - The AWERB should always discuss humane killing techniques, even if an application cites Schedule 1 methods.
+All techniques cause a degree of anxiety and discomfort, and the applicant should be able to justify the method(s) and explain how distress will be minimised. - The most appropriate method will depend on multiple factors, including whether there is a scientific requirement for using a particular technique.
+Other relevant factors include the animal's experience, the species, stage of development, and size of the animal, the training and competence of staff, and the availability of equipment.
 For example, if brain tissue is required for scientific reasons then physical methods may not be suitable.
 You may find this decision flowchart helpful (click here). - If the killing method has been competently and effectively applied, the method for completing killing and confirming death should make no difference to the animal.
-However, if the animal has not been effectively killed, the use of the onset of rigor mortis to confirm death may cause suffering if the animal remains conscious for a while.
+However, if the animal has not been effectively killed, waiting for the onset of rigor mortis to confirm death may cause suffering if the animal is still conscious.